jiajunzhuchris/jiajunzhuchris.github.io/_pages/about.md

 # Hobbies
 I have a wide range of hobbies.
 I'm really into **traditional Chinese culture** — studying history, dragon & lion dancing, Tai Chi, you name it.
 In my daily life, I enjoy **writing** and have experience as an editor and proofreader for news articles in student organizations.
 I’m also **an avid film and TV enthusiast**, analyzing storytelling techniques, cinematography, and cultural themes across genres. **Feel free to chat with me about anything — whether it’s academic collaboration or just casual hobbies!**
 - Our team won **first place** in the dragon dance category at Zhejiang University’s Traditional Martial Arts Competition.
-- I have written news articles for the Secretariat of Chu Kochen Honors College Alumni Association, which were published on the college's official WeChat account and later included in the magazine of the organization. [\[article 1\]](https://mp.weixin.qq.com/s/HiBEBVqYG_0Id8Hp8uIoTw) [\[article 2\]](https://mp.weixin.qq.com/s/USmj8ZyEhUMcHZlgSrlUng) [\[article 3\]](https://mp.weixin.qq.com/s/lM4-Wrw5YOJZgZyDVSh-VQ)
+- I have written news articles for the Secretariat of Chu Kochen Honors College Alumni Association, which were published on the college's official WeChat account and later included in the magazine of the organization.